arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 }
 ```

 **<a name="q1"></a>[EXERCISE 1](#a1)** Notice that the `setWidth` and `setHeight` methods are very similar.
 One could even say they are repetitive.
+If we were to decide to change our validation procedure for new lengths, we would have to update these two methods individually.
+This is error-prone in terms of maintenance: we could easily change one and forget to change the other.
 How might one change the WET solution above into a DRY solution?

-The `@Override` annotation on all methods which are overridden from the `Polygon` `interface` are new; let's discuss them.
+We haven't seen the `@Override` tags before; let's discuss them.
 To override a method is to replace the an inherited method with a new one.
-These `@Override` tags specify that the subsequent methods are taking the place of the abstract ones in the `Polygon` `interface`.
+These `@Override` tags specify that the subsequent methods are taking the place of the abstract ones in the `Polygon` `interface`, i.e. overriding the `Polygon` methods with new implementations.
 While these tags are not mandatory when overriding methods, they are beneficial for the following reasons:

-* They will cause a compile-time error if an overridden method declaration has a typo (e.g. an incorrect identifier or incorrect sequence of arguments), which makes such errors easier to identify and fix; otherwise, a new method can be created where overriding was intended.
+* They will cause a compile-time error if an overridden method declaration has a typo (e.g. an incorrect identifier or incorrect sequence of arguments), which makes such errors easier to identify and fix; otherwise, a new method can accidentally be created where overriding was intended.
 * They improve readability.
 In fact, many IDEs will display extra information detailing the location of the method being overridden if the `@Override` annotation is present before a method.

 The implementing class is said to **inherit from** the interface.
 Above, `Rectangle` inherits from `Polygon`.
 This is one example of **inheritance** in Java.
 We'll cover one more example in this reading, and two more in the next reading.

 ## Interfaces and Encapsulation

-You might have noticed already how well `interface`s fit with the principle of encapsulation.
+You might have noticed already how well `interface`s mix with the principle of encapsulation.
 The `interface` defines how clients will interact with implementations, but leaves the specifics of what goes on "under the hood" in the implementations up to them.

 Many different implementations of a single interface can be made.
 Moreover, members of these different interfaces can all be stored in variables of the same type.
 We could declare and instantiate a `Rectangle` instance like this: